 Gift cards issued by major credit card companies can look similar to credit or debit cards.
 If the gift card arrives without a PIN number, you will need to enter it as a credit.
 If you select debit, the transaction will be declined.
 If your gift card is marked as reloadable, you'll be able to put more money on it and use it again.
 However, some gift cards are marked as nonreloadable and will need to be discarded once no balance remains.

 The purchaser is responsible for paying the fee associated with the nonreloadable, gift card and prepaid card.
-The card purchase fee varies, depending on the type of card.
-For example, the MyVanilla prepaid charges a fee of up to $3.95 per transaction.
+The card purchase fee varies depending on the type of card.
+For example, the MyVanilla prepaid card charges a fee of up to $4.95 per transaction for reloads.
 The fee will need to be paid in addition to the amount you're loading onto the card; you can't simply have the fee taken out of the new balance on the card.
 The maximum value that can be placed on a gift card or prepaid card is established by the card issuer.
 For reloadable prepaid cards, there often is a daily reload limit.
-With a Green Dot prepaid Visa or Mastercard, for example, the direct deposit limit is $10,000 and cash reloads are limited to $2,500.
+With a Green Dot prepaid Visa or Mastercard, for example, the direct deposit limit is $10,000, and cash reloads are limited to $2,500.
 Prepaid cards generally carry a monthly usage fee.
 Some issuers will waive the monthly fee if you make a certain number of purchases or reload a minimum amount each month.